“It was a dark and stormy night…”

-Amazon Buy Link – The King by Tiffany Reisz
+Amazon Buy Link -> The Virgin by Tiffany Reisz

-I’d like to thank the publisher Harlequin for providing this ARC for my review.
+I’d like to thank the publisher MIRA for providing this ARC for my review.

 Series reading Order